confluentinc/examples/ccloud-monitoring/docs/consumer-scenarios/consumer-lag-problem.rst

    |Confluent Cloud Request Increase|

 #.
-The consumer logs won't show that the consumer is falling behind which is why it is important to keep an eye on consumer group metrics.
+The consumer logs won't show that the consumer is falling behind which is why it is important to have a robust monitoring solution that covers consumer lag.
-   Logs will tell us that the consumer group rebalanced, the logs can be accessed with the following command:
+   However, consumer logs will show that the consumer group rebalanced.
+The logs can be accessed with the following command:

    .. code-block:: bash